 Women are still underrepresented in Statistics at all levels.
 The Department of Statistics actively works to remove barriers to participation in our field, and to be an inclusive and welcoming place to learn, do research, and work.

-Our commitment to gender equality is reflected in our Athena SWAN bronze award, but also in the range of policies we have in place, and events and initiatives we take part in as a department.
+Our commitment to gender equality is reflected in our Athena SWAN silver award, but also in the range of policies we have in place, and events and initiatives we take part in as a department.
+We are proud of the progress we have made.
+In the 2022-23 academic year:

 The Department is signed up to the Menopause Workplace Pledge, committing us to recognising that the menopause is a workplace issue, and that women need support, as well as talking respectfully and openly about the menopause, and actively supporting and informing colleagues.